-- 1177 This operation requests the server to generate a new symmetric key as a Managed Cryptographic Object. - 1178 This operation is not used to create a Template object (see Register operation, Section 4.3). - 1179 The request contains information about the type of object being created, and some of the attributes to be - 1180 assigned to the object (e.g., Cryptographic Algorithm, Cryptographic Length, etc.).
-This information MAY - be specified by the names of Template objects that already exist. - 1182 The response contains the Unique Identifier of the created object.
-The server SHALL copy the Unique - 1183 Identifier returned by this operation into the ID Placeholder variable.
+This operation requests the server to generate a new symmetric key as a Managed Cryptographic Object.
+This operation is not used to create a Template object (see Register operation, Section 4.3).

+The request contains information about the type of object being created, and some of the attributes to be assigned to the object (e.g., Cryptographic Algorithm, Cryptographic Length, etc.).
+This information MAY be specified by the names of Template objects that already exist.

+The response contains the Unique Identifier of the created object.
+The server SHALL copy the Unique Identifier returned by this operation into the ID Placeholder variable.

 Request Payload Object REQUIRED Description Object Type, see 3.3 Yes Determines the type of object to be created.
-Template-Attribute, see 2.1.8 Yes Specifies desired attributes using to be associated with the new object templates and/or individual attributes.
+Template-Attribute, see 2.1.7.14 Yes Specifies desired attributes using to be associated with the new object templates and/or individual attributes.
+The Template Managed Object is deprecated as of version 1.3 of this specification and MAY be removed from subsequent versions of the specification.
+Individual Attributes SHOULD be used in operations which currently support use of a Name within a Template-Attribute to reference a Template .

-1184 Table 136: Create Request Payload
+Table 147: Create Request Payload

 Response Payload Object REQUIRED Description Object Type, see 3.3 Yes Type of object created.
 Unique Identifier, see 3.1 Yes The Unique Identifier of the newly created object.
-Template-Attribute, see 2.1.8 No An OPTIONAL list of object attributes with values that were not specified in the request, but have been implicitly set by the key management server.
+Template-Attribute, see 2.1.7.14 No An OPTIONAL list of object attributes with values that were not specified in the request, but have been implicitly set by the key management server.
+The Template Managed Object is deprecated as of version 1.3 of this specification and MAY be removed from subsequent versions of the specification.
+Individual Attributes SHOULD be used in operations which currently support use of a Name within a Template-Attribute to reference a Template .

-- 1185 Table 137: Create Response Payload
+Table 148: Create Response Payload

-- 1186 Table 138 indicates which attributes SHALL be included in the Create request using the Template-
+Table 149 indicates which attributes SHALL be included in the Create request using the Template-Attribute object.

-- 1187 Attribute object.